skyfe79/Awesome/README.md

 - [dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser
 - [arrow-js](https://github.com/standardagents/arrow-js) - The first UI framework for the agentic era — tiny, performant, with WASM sandboxes for safe code execution.
 - [tooscut](https://github.com/mohebifar/tooscut) - Professional video editing, right in your browser.
 Made with Rust, WebGPU, WASM, and Tanstack Start.
-- [liteparse](https://github.com/run-llama/liteparse) - A fast, helpful, and open-source document parser
 - [OpenCut](https://github.com/OpenCut-app/OpenCut) - The open-source CapCut alternative
 - [pi-autoresearch](https://github.com/davebcn87/pi-autoresearch) - Autonomous experiment loop extension for pi
 - [Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Graphs that teach > graphs that impress.
-Turn any code, or knowledge base (Karpathy LLM wiki), into an interactive knowledge graph you can explore, search, and ask questions about.
+Turn any code into an interactive knowledge graph you can explore, search, and ask questions about.
 Works with Claude Code, Codex, Cursor, Copilot, Gemini CLI, and more.
 - [defuddle](https://github.com/kepano/defuddle) - Get the main content of any page as Markdown.
 - [aimangastudio](https://github.com/morsoli/aimangastudio) - 一个利用 AI 制作漫画的工具，支持脚本创作、分镜设计和角色风格控制。访问地址：https://aimangastudio.liduos.com/
 - [onecli](https://github.com/onecli/onecli) - Open-source credential vault, give your AI agents access to services without exposing keys.